Mantua (pronounced Man-chew-ah) Metal Products was a metalworks business

 This was not an easy task but by mid-1946 Mantua announced that it was back in production.
 An all-metal

-while the boiler was still brass.
-Other locomotives in the line, such as the new Pacific kit, were designed
+that were made of die-cast while the boiler was still made of brass.
+Other locomotives in the line, such as the new 4-6-2

-kept them form fulfilling a growing demand.
+kept them from fulfilling a growing demand.
 However, once the production problems and material shortages

 were overcome, the post war boom accelerated model railroad business like never before.
 Between 1945 and 1950,